 Conclusion

+Whether you are an enterprise modernizing legacy systems, a startup designing an AI-first roadmap, or an investor evaluating technology risk, the value of a technology roadmap lies in both its vision and its validation.
+Combining structured roadmap planning with expert AI consulting and technical due diligence ensures that technology decisions are not only ambitious but executable.
 A technology roadmap is useful for helping companies plan and implement technology solutions that align with their business objectives.
 It outlines a clear strategy for implementing new technology and remaining competitive in a rapidly changing environment.
 Companies can use a roadmap to increase efficiency and guarantee that their technology investments align with their long-term goals.

-Q-1) Is Tech Roadmap the Same Thing as a Strategy?
+Q. Is Tech Roadmap the Same Thing as a Strategy?

 A strategy focuses on the “what” and “why,” whereas a roadmap focuses on the “how” and “when” of executing the strategy.

-Q-2) Who Is Responsible for Technology Roadmap?
+Q. Who Is Responsible for the Technology Roadmap?

 The product manager is accountable for the product roadmap.
 As a result, the PM will drive the roadmap planning process.

-Q-3) What Is a Good Roadmap?
+Q. What Is a Good Roadmap?

 A good roadmap conveys the correct information to the appropriate audience in a visually appealing manner.